 APriori has been with Memsource for 5 years.
 Josef Kubovsky introduced me to the platform in 2011 at Translation Forum Russia conference.
 It proved a real find!
 A cloud-based service had long been expected.
-Who would deny the value of a platform which allows several linguists work together on the same document sharing the same language resources?
-At the time the only option was a server-based TM tool, which cost a fortune.
-So, that first meeting opened a whole new stage for us, and we integrated into the company’s workflow a week later.
+Who would deny the value of a platform which allows several linguists to work together on the same document while sharing the same language resources?
+At the time, the only option was a server-based TM tool, which cost a fortune.
+So, that first meeting opened a whole new stage for us and we integrated into the company’s workflow a week later.
 The trial period coincided with a rush job where we had to translate over 1000 pages of facility agreements and other documents for a bank undergoing an audit, and it was to be done in two weeks.
-Me and my partners took a risk and ran this project through Memsource.
-The result surpassed all of our expectations enabling us to do a very good job on time.
+My partners and I took a risk and ran this project through Memsource.
+The result surpassed all of our expectations, enabling us to do a very good job on time.
 The support team was very efficient, too.
-Since then Memsource has been our principal TM tool, and we’ve been following its growth and innovations with great interest.
+Since then, Memsource has been our principal TM tool, and we’ve been following its growth and innovations with great interest.

 To celebrate 5 years together, we are sharing some of the tricks we use when working in Memsource.

 When we don’t have any time to prepare a clean editable file converted from pdf before sending it for translation, we run the translation and DTP in parallel.
 A linguist starts translating a downloaded pdf, while a DTP specialist (or a PM) converts and cleans the file.
 The prepared editable file is then added to the Memsource project and pre-translated using the project TM.
 Of course, some minor adjustments are inevitable, but it saves a lot of time.

 (Editor’s Note: As of Sept.
 14, 2016, PDFs can be translated in Memsource through an integration with TransPDF)

 2. Quickly and reliably create bilingual legal documents.